JorjaFox/library/site/content/posts/actor/3-weeks-to-daytona.md

-+++
-layout = "actor"
+---
+layout: actor
-title = "3 Weeks to Daytona"
+title: "3 Weeks to Daytona"
-categories = ["Filmography"]
+categories: ["Filmography"]
-tags = ["movies"]
+tags: ["movies"]
-excerpt = "<strong>3 Weeks to Daytona</strong> is the movie of a down on his luck stock car racer with one dream left to hold onto, drive with best.
+excerpt: "<strong>3 Weeks to Daytona</strong> is the movie of a down on his luck stock car racer with one dream left to hold onto, drive with best.
 Unfortunately, with a busted car, no money, and bad job, Chuck's limelight could be fading fast.
-When a final chance falls his way, can he patch things up with his son, crew chief, and turn himself around before its too late?" character = "Cheryl" chartype = "main" rating = "3" year = "2011" genre = "Drama"
+When a final chance falls his way, can he patch things up with his son, crew chief, and turn himself around before its too late?"
-+++
+character: Cheryl
+chartype: main
+rating: 3
+year: 2011
+genre: Drama
+---

 ## Recap